DanielVandH/PoreBridging.jl/README.md

 The data folder stores four files:

+-- `data/boundaries/`: Text files that give the polygonal outlines of the pore scaffolds and of the voids.

 -- `dataset.csv`: This is an Excel Spreadsheet that stores the summary statistics for each pore considered.
 The `fileName` column stores references to files in folders that unfortunately cannot be shared on this repository.
 This spreadsheet is not so used throughout the repository, as we recompute the summary statistics directly from the identified boundaries from the MATLAB script `process_images.m` anyway, but it is useful for splitting up the data by geometry.

 -- `process_images.m`: This is the MATLAB script that processes all the images.
 You will not be able to run this directly as the images are unfortunately not on this repository, but it serves as a useful reference.
 As with `dataset.csv`, the summary statistics computed in this script are not used, but the boundary representations are.
-Unfortunately, these boundary representations are not provided here also.

 -- `square_pore_data.jld2`: This is a `.jld2` file, which you can read using [JLD2.jl](https://github.com/JuliaIO/JLD2.jl).
 It stores the summary statistics for the square pores considered in the paper.